-I love to take photographs, talk about them and think about their meanings and possible uses.
+I love to take photographs, talk about them, and think about their meanings and possible uses.

 I perceive them as an entry point to lived experience and a tool to promote a better understanding of the self and the collective.

 As a member and editor of the Activestills Collective, I facilitate creative processes that use photography and culminate in books, exhibitions, artistic interventions, and multimedia projects.

 I have created this website in order to draw attention to two very personal projects,